cookies-xor-cream/HugoTest/content/posts/poetry/wip/waltz_of_the_ventriloquist.md

 ---
 tags: ['TODO']
-title: 'Waltz Of The Ventriloquist'
+title: "Waltz Of The Ventriloquist"
 date: 2023-10-02
 ---